elastic/elasticsearch-rails/opensearch-rails/README.md

     Article Search (321.3ms) { index: "articles", type: "article", body: { query: ... } }

-Also, the total duration of the request to Elasticsearch is displayed in the Rails request breakdown:
+Also, the total duration of the request to OpenSearch is displayed in the Rails request breakdown:

-    Completed 200 OK in 615ms (Views: 230.9ms | ActiveRecord: 0.0ms | Elasticsearch: 321.3ms)
+    Completed 200 OK in 615ms (Views: 230.9ms | ActiveRecord: 0.0ms | OpenSearch: 321.3ms)

 There's a special component for the [Lograge](https://github.com/roidrage/lograge) logger.
 Require the component in your `application.rb` file (and set `config.lograge.enabled`):